Thimmy962/library_management/readme.md

 http://localhost:/swagger :: this gives a more detailed view of the endpoints http://localhost:/redoc :: this gives a more detailed view of the endpoints

+Did it to learn not to show, so IT IS NOT COMPLETE

 For Docker
 Just run the following command: